Schnyder woods, SLE(16), and Liouville quantum gravity: Schnyder woods and 2D random walks

 \item For $w_i=\r$, find $w_i$'s $\b\r$ match $(w_{i'},w_i)$.
 If there exists $j>i$ with $w_{j}=\g$, find the smallest such $j$ and identify $w_j$'s $\g\b$ match $(w_j,w_k)$.
 Construct a red edge from $w_{i'}$ to $w_k$.
 Otherwise construct a red edge from $w_{i'}$ to $A_\r$.

 \item For $w_i=\g$, find $w_i$'s $\g\b$ match $(w_{i},w_{i'})$.
 If there exists $(j,k)$ such that $j<i<k$ and $(w_j,w_k)$ is a $\b\r$ match, find the greatest such $j$ and construct a green edge from $w_{i'}$ to $w_j$.
+Otherwise, construct a green edge from $w_{i'}$ to $A_\g$. \end{enumerate} \nocolor{ Here we identify symbols in $w$ with inner edges of $\psi(w)$ and identify b symbols with inner vertices of $\psi(w)$ (the tail of a blue edge identified with a b symbol is the vertex corresponding to that b symbol). }

-Otherwise, construct a green edge from $w_{i'}$ to $A_\g$. \end{enumerate} By the edge assigning rule, each inner vertex has exact one outgoing edge of each color.
+By the edge assigning rule, each inner vertex has exactly one outgoing edge of each color.
 We now upgrade $\psi(w)$ to a combinatorial map by defining a clockwise cyclic order around each vertex.
-For an inner vertex, the clockwise cyclic order obeys the Schnyder's rule: the unique blue outgoing edge, the incoming red edges, the unique outgoing green edge, the incoming blue edges, the unique outgoing red edge, incoming green edges.
+For an inner vertex, \nocolor{ the clockwise cycling order is the following and obeys Schnyder's rule}: the unique blue outgoing edge, the incoming red edges, the unique outgoing green edge, the incoming blue edges, the unique outgoing red edge, incoming green edges.
 We also have to specify the order for incoming edges of each color: the incoming blue edges are in order of the appearance of their corresponding $\b$-symbol in $w$; same rules apply for incoming red edges; the incoming green edges are in the reverse order of appearance of their corresponding $\g$-symbol in $w$.

 For the edges attached to $A_\b$, we define the clockwise cyclic order by $\ol{A_\b A_\g}$, followed by incoming blue edges in order of the appearance in $w$, followed by $\ol{A_\b A_\r}$.
 For the edges attached to $A_\r$, we define the clockwise cyclic order by $\ol{A_\r A_\b}$, followed by incoming red edges in order of the appearance in $w$, followed by $\ol{A_\r A_\g}$.
 For the edges attached to $A_\g$, we define the clockwise cyclic order by $\ol{A_\g A_\r}$, followed by incoming green edges in the reverse order of the appearance in $w$, followed by $\ol{A_\g A_\b}$. \end{definition}